 Chair, Council on Athletics, North Carolina State University

+The $3 million complex features a wide variety of amenities for players and spectators.
+Some of these amenities include six lighted, red-surfaced courts, decorated with NC State logos and red screens and awnings.
 There is chair back seating available for up to 1,000 spectators.
 An electronic scoreboard, visible from all seats, shows live scoring from all matches.
 Restrooms and designated concession areas are accessible to all fans.

 "[He has] earned the respect and admiration of the members of the Council on Athletics.
 We wish to thank him for all that he has done in improving the relationships between the athletic program and all other segments of the University."